 "We hold ourselves to doing work we're proud of with an approach that focuses on solving a business issue with a locally mined insight," Litzinger says.
 "Our creative executions make sense for each brand's challenge, regardless of medium.
-That means we can recommend business solutions that do not solely fall into the traditional sphere of an advertising solution."

-The Local Collective uses its social channels to prompt response and to mirror cultural trends (thus the elephant playtime post), which advances understanding and insights as to what works in the space, versus the more traditional approach of displaying office moments.
+That means we can recommend The Local Collective uses its social channels to prompt response and to mirror cultural trends (thus the elephant playtime post), which advances understanding and insights as to what works in the space, versus the more traditional approach of displaying office moments.